Choosing the right fencer

 In the case of domestic fencing projects, key issues typically include the pros and cons of timber posts and concrete posts, how long different types of fencing will last, how each type of fencing should be maintained during its lifetime, and who (you or your neighbours) is responsible for maintaining which sections of fence.

-A good tradesman should be happy to answer questions you have about any of these topics.
+A good tradesperson should be happy to answer questions you have about any of these topics.

 As well as covering materials and labour, the quote should also highlight any possible additional expenses - like parking charges or the disposal of waste.

-Never hire a tradesman who demands the full cost of the job upfront
+Never hire a tradesperson who demands the full cost of the job upfront

 For large projects a fencing specialist might ask for a deposit at the beginning of a project, to contribute to the cost of materials.